Glendale Slip & Fall Accident Attorneys

 Property owners have a duty to ensure that their properties are safe.
 They also have a duty to fix a dangerous condition should one become apparent.
 But if that property owner acts in a negligent manner and lets the dangerous condition continue to exist - knowing full well it could cause a serious injury - then that owner must be held accountable for their actions.
 To do so though, you must hire an experienced Glendale injury attorney - one who will fight to protect your rights and help to ensure you receive fair compensation for your injuries.

-If you've suffered from serious injuries as a result of a slip and fall in AZ, please contact the Glendale slip & fall accident lawyers at Breyer Law Offices, P.C.
+If you've suffered from serious injuries as a result of a slip and fall in AZ, please contact the Glendale slip & fall accident lawyers at The Husband & Wife Law Team.
 We can review your case, let you know whether you have a valid claim and answer any questions you may have.
 Contact us today for more information and a free, no-obligation case consultation.
 Call (623) 930-8064 or complete and submit a Simple Case Form.